abheesht17/super-pixels/README.md

 # Superpixels
-In our work, we demonstrate that infusing domain-knowledge in the form of superpixels-based radial graph improves the predictive performance of CNN-based classifiers.
+In this work, we demonstrate that infusing domain knowledge in the form of superpixels-based radial graph improves the predictive performance of CNN-based classifiers.
 We would love to know about any issues found on this repository.
 Please create an issue for any queries, or contact us at sharmabhee@gmail.com.

 Pre-print: